Decorative image

 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

 Admission is competitive.
-All applicants are reviewed and evaluated on the basis of previous academic record, three letters of recommendation, statement of purpose for graduate studies, resume, and Graduate Record Exam (GRE) general and subject scores.
-The physics subject GRE exam is required.
-For applicants whose native language is not English, the department requires a minimum score of 580 (paper-based), 237 (computer-based) or 92 (internet-based) on the Test of English as a Foreign Language (TOEFL) exam, or 7 on the International English Language Testing System (IELTS) exam.
+All applicants are reviewed and evaluated on the basis of previous academic record, three letters of recommendation, statement of purpose for graduate studies, and resume.
 All eligible applicants with complete files are considered for teaching or research assistantships and fellowships.
-To be considered for admission, students must submit all application materials (including test scores) via the Graduate School electronic application site by December 15.
+To be considered for admission, students must submit all application materials via the Graduate School electronic application site by the application deadline.

 Graduate School Resources